-Thinking that you should be training for ministry, but aren’t yet sure whether a three or four year theological degree is right for you?
+Thinking that you should be training for ministry, but aren’t yet sure whether a longer theological degree is right for you?

-If any of these describe you, then the QTC Graduate Diploma of Divinity (GradDipDiv) is an option seriously worth considering.
+If any of these describe you, then the QTC Graduate Certificate of Divinity (GradCertDiv) is an option seriously worth considering.

 Along the way, you will get to hear more from the range of visiting pastors and scholars that pass through QTC many of whom spend time in the classroom with our students.
-Recent speakers have included John Piper, Mark Driscoll, Don Carson, Mark Dever, Douglas Moo, Carl Trueman, Richard Bauckham, Walter Moberly, Kent Hughes, Christopher Wright, David W. Baker, Ben Witherington III, & Robert Gordon.
+Recent speakers have included Matt Chandler, Daniel Block, Michael Horton, Kathleen Nielson, John Piper, Don Carson, Mark Dever, Douglas Moo, Carl Trueman, Richard Bauckham, Kent Hughes, Christopher Wright, & David W. Baker.

-What’s the commitment?
-You can study the GradDipDiv in one of two ways:
+You can study the GradCertDiv in one of two ways:

-- Full-time over ten months at QTC.
+Full-time over four months at QTC (one Semester).
 Attendance at QTC is no more than 3.5 days per week.
 There are no night time or weekend classes, to facilitate a balanced lifestyle between college, family and church ministry.

-- Part-time over up to four years.
-You can complete the GradDipDiv by attending classes for as little as one part-day per week, depending on your subject choices and how quickly you wish to finish the course.
-All of the required and highly recommended units for the GradDipDiv (see below) are offered with classes on a single day only.
-Most of our practical electives are offered on a single day or as intensives for your convenience.
+Part-time over up to two years.
+You can complete the GradCertDiv by attending classes for as little as one part-day per week, depending on your subject choices and how quickly you wish to finish the course.
+All of the required units for the GradCertDiv (see below) are offered with classes on a single day only.
+Most of our practical electives as well as some in other fields are offered on a single day or as intensives for your convenience.

-- For the rest of your course (at least two more subject units), QTC offers a wide range of options from which you can choose, depending on your ministry intentions.
-You can take at least two further units in the Bible, theology or church history, as well as one or more of our large range of practical electives in areas such as preaching, pastoral care, youth & children’s ministries, educational chaplaincy, and missions.
-Please note that not all units are offered every year, and some may be offered in the same timetable slots as others units that you might like to do – consult the latest timetable at http://www.qtc.edu.au/continuing-students
+For the rest of your course QTC offers a wide range of options from which you can choose, depending on your ministry intentions.
+You can take further units in the Bible, theology or church history, as well as one or more of our large range of practical electives in areas such as preaching, pastoral care, youth & children’s ministries, educational chaplaincy, and missions.
+Please note that not all units are offered every year, and some may be offered in the same timetable slots as others units that you might like to do – consult the latest timetable.

 Eligibility & Financial Support?

 The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for overseas students (CRICOS # 02788J).
-Current fee levels for units in the GradDipDiv can be found at http://www.qtc.edu.au/continuing-students
+As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for International Students (ACT CRICOS provider number is 02650E).
+Current fees for units in the GradCertDiv are here.